HelloTinyWorld/dsa4262/README.md

 2. alternatively, you can also run dataset3.json.gz or any file that ends with .json.gz or .json using the following instructions:

+### On a new terminal shell that is not yet connected to ronin:
 ```bash
 ssh -i "/Users/collinsng/Desktop/dsa4262/group project/dsa4262-2510-team1-collin.pem" \
     ubuntu@dsa4262-2510-team1-collin.nus.cloud "mkdir -p /home/ubuntu/team1_TeamProject_dsa4262/input_data/"